killianguilland/monolite/README.md

 - a style reset to unify browser rendering.
 - a set of reusable elements (details below)

-It is meant to help you build clean websites before you start implementing a graphics chart.
+It is meant to help you build clean websites before you start implementing a graphics chart, or small projects that don't need one.

 **It is still in very early development.**